GOTeDNA-OBON/gotedna/README.md

 #### Hint (For Linux)
 Missing development libraries and compilers may need to be installed for R and RStudio.

-To help mitigate potential errors, read the warnings() that occurring during the installation of pak and GOTeDNA to determine which libraries are missing.
+To help mitigate potential errors, read the warnings() that occur during the installation of pak and GOTeDNA to determine which libraries are missing.

 #### Example for Debian/Devuan